kashish00/Machine-Learning-Projects-TSF/README.md

 ● The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

+# Task-7 : Stock Market Prediction using Numerical and Textual Analysis (Level - Advanced)

+ ● Objective: Create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines

+● Stock to analyze and predict - SENSEX (S&P BSE SENSEX)